 where members are free to discuss their thoughts, feelings, and concerns as they are comfortable.

-Participation in these groups requires an initial meeting with the group facilitator(s), usually 30 to 45 minutes.
-To schedule this meeting or to ask questions, contact the Counseling Center at 724-357-2621, stop by G31 Suites on Maple East, e-mail the group leaders (see below), or contact Karen Lemasters at firstname.lastname@example.org.
-All groups have openings at the start of the semester, but will close to new members after the first group meeting.
+Participation in these groups requires an initial meeting with the group facilitators.
+To schedule this initial meeting or to ask questions, contact the Counseling Center at 724-357-2621, stop by G31 Suites on Maple East, or email firstname.lastname@example.org.